Anastasiya Kvitko’s Curves Are Out Of Control In Her Latest Update

 “Wow you look amazing in this this just made my morning I’ve been waiting to see one of you girls to rock this look this makes me smile a lot!” one fan wrote.

-Anastasiya seems to give her many of her followers a reason to smile with her semi-nude photos.
+Anastasiya seems to give her many followers a reason to smile with her semi-nude photos.
 The model appears to have no qualms sharing snaps that leave little to the imagination.
-Over the summer, she has modeled dozens of bikinis in a variety of styles and colors and looked sensational in each and every one.
+Over the summer, she has modeled dozens of bikinis in a variety of styles and colors, and looked sensational in each and every one.

-The model also seems to enjoy showing off her amazing derrière — and fans love go wild when she does.
+The model also seems to enjoy showing off her amazing and world-famous derrière — and fans go wild when she does.
 One of her most popular posts of the summer showed the stunner soaking up the sun in a revealing thong bikini.

 Fans wanting to see more of the Russian bombshell can follow her Instagram account.